Monarchy of Belize: Cultural role

 Belize celebrates the birthday of its monarch every year in May.
 The day is known as Sovereign's Day, and is marked by parades in Belize City, although it is not an official public holiday, like in the UK.
 Horse races, conducted by the National Sports Council, are held in Belize City's National Stadium and Orange Walk Town's People's Stadium.
 A cycling race, also arranged by the National Sports Council, is held between the cities of Belmopan and Cayo.
 There is a flag-raising ceremony among other events held at schools and universities to commemorate Sovereign's Day.

-The Crown and honours
+The Crown and Honours

 Within the Commonwealth realms, the monarch is deemed the fount of honour.
 Similarly, the monarch, as Sovereign of Belize, confers awards and honours in Belize in his name.
 Most of them are often awarded on the advice of "His Majesty's Belize Ministers".
+Investitures are conducted by the governor-general on behalf of the sovereign.

 Through the passage of the National Honours and Awards Act, Belize established three national orders on 16 August 1991: the Order of Belize, the Order of Distinction, and the Order of the National Hero.
-The monarch of Belize is the sovereign of all three orders, while the governor-general serves as the chancellor.
+The monarch's representative, the governor-general serves as chancellor of all these orders.